What is the Future of Email Marketing?

 In 2020, Litmus conducted a survey on 2,000 marketing professionals.
 The study shows that, even though the survey respondents know that email marketing has a high ROI, a staggering 45% of them cited that some of their campaigns had poor, very poor, or even non-existent results.
 The way a company measures their email marketing ROI can vary, from putting together their own statistics via third-party analytics tools, to ESP (email service provider) metrics.
 The success of an email marketing campaign is usually measured via six main metrics – the email open rate, click through rate, unsubscribe rate, bounce rate and finally, conversion rate.
 Knowing which email campaigns resulted in the highest number of opens, clicks, and conversions (when a desired action such as a purchase takes place) is extremely important.
 It shows marketers which campaigns need to stop, and which need to be accelerated.
 Finally, only the most popular and the most successful campaign strategies are used, leading to a significantly higher ROI.

 In this article we disccuss 5 Predictions for the Future of Email Marketing.
 Contemporary users expect a smooth, personalized, warm, and human-centered user experience.
 Marketers will have to adjust to these increasingly demanding user expectations in order to stay cutting-edge, and in some cases, even to survive.
 Email automation has succeeded in making this process easier and more cost-effective, without sacrificing quality.
+Note that automated e-mail marketing solutions like Klavio are helpful for communicating with your audience and improving sales.

 David Rigamon is a consultant in the life sciences and digital marketing space as an Agile Coach.
 Previously in financial services as a consultant for systems implementations.
 He is working for Harwood Agile Consultancy.